LeandroLovisolo/CrackingTheCodingInterview/README.md

 CrackingTheCodingInterview
 ==========================

-My solution to various problems from the Cracking the Coding Interview book, by Gayle Laakmann McDowell.
+My solutions to various problems from the book Cracking the Coding Interview, by Gayle Laakmann McDowell.